austinginder/backblaze-b2-timemachine/readme.md

 `--parallel=<number-of-processes>`

-Defines number of rclone copyto processes allow to run concurrently.
+Defines number of rclone copyto processes allowed to run concurrently.
 Defaults to 10.

 ## Changelog